Want more views for your webinars? You need an effective landing page. Find inspiration with Whop’s 30 webinar landing page examples.

 20. Semrush "The Google Business Profile Game Plan"

-SEO and online marketing platform Semrush offers a range of informational webinars, including this example which shows how you can use bold colors to attract viewers.
+SEO and online marketing platform Semrush offers a range of informational webinars, including this example, which shows how you can use bold colors to attract viewers.

-The landing page uses white, green, purple, blue, and pink to divide its content into clear sections - a synopsis, bullet point list of key takeaways, and contributor bios.
+The landing page uses white, green, purple, blue, and pink to divide its content into clear sections - a synopsis, a bullet point list of key takeaways, and contributor bios.

 There’s a large sign-up form at the bottom in eye-catching purple with an orange “register now” button.
 As well as attracting people to sign up, the color scheme has a young vibe, underlining that Semrush is plugged in to modern SEO and online marketing trends.